crate-crypto/rust-eth-kzg/README.md

 calling the library via a particular language.
 An example of this is the CGO overhead when calling a foreign language from Golang; in our case, this overhead is negligible compared to the actual computations being performed.

+## Consensus Specs

+This library conforms and is tested against commit `13ac373a2c284dc66b48ddd2ef0a10537e4e0de6`.

 ## License

 Licensed and distributed under either of